DanielGronau/kopama/README.md

 Please avoid the following mistakes:
 * Don't try to read the value of a capture pattern before it was used
 * Make sure that the capture pattern was actually captured on the left-hand side before reading the value on the right-hand side
 * Just because a capture pattern appears on the left-hand side doesn't mean it will always be captured, as some operations short-circuit.
-E.g. code like `any or capInt` would never capture a value
+E.g. code like `any or capInt` would never capture a value.
+That's why you should evaluate a capture as early as possible
 * Don't capture the same pattern twice in one left-hand side, it will then contain only the last value

 Generally avoid capturing values which can be easily obtained from the matched value itself.
 Use the feature instead to read deeply nested or otherwise hard to get values.